The 20 Best Familial Periodic Paralysis Doctors in France

 Paris, FR

-Bertrand Fontaine practices in Paris, France.
+Bertrand Fontaine practices practicing medicine in Paris, France.
 Mr. Fontaine is rated as a Distinguished expert by MediFind in the treatment of Familial Periodic Paralysis.
-His top areas of expertise are Familial Periodic Paralysis, Hypokalemic Periodic Paralysis, Potassium-Aggravated Myotonia, and Congenital Myasthenic Syndrome.
+He is also highly rated in 10 other conditions, according to our data.
+His clinical expertise encompasses Familial Periodic Paralysis, Hypokalemic Periodic Paralysis, Potassium-Aggravated Myotonia, and Congenital Myasthenic Syndrome.

 Distinguished in Familial Periodic Paralysis